 The bottom line is that the D5 is built for the working photographer, with loads of customizable features.
 This camera won’t let you down when it comes to build quality and the ease of access to its many features.

-Ultrafast is the best word to describe the D5.
-You can shoot 12 fps with raw and JPEG or 14fps with the mirror locked.
-You can get up to 95 shots for nearly 8 seconds with a 200 shot limit and you can get up to 30 frames per second silent shots in Live View.
+Ultra–fast is the best word to describe the D5.
+You can shoot 12 fps with RAW and JPEG or 14fps with the mirror locked.
+You can get up to 95 shots for nearly eight seconds with a 200 shot limit and you can get up to 30 frames per second silent shots in Live View.

-Nikon is renowned for their low light capabilities, which means an ISO of 3 million should be a benefit to anybody.
+Nikon is renowned for their low light capabilities, which means an ISO of three million should be a benefit to anybody.
 The noise levels are slightly lower than the D4S, still the best on the market, but usable ranges will always give the best results.
 In extreme darkness you can use the live view to manually focus if you’re using the extremes of ISO.
 The D5’s dynamic range may not be as good as its competitors, but it’s high ISO capabilities, leading auto focus, and ruggedness will be its main selling points.

 The JPEG engine has quite aggressive noise reduction, but with some of the best color ranges of the competition.
-There is large radius sharpening, even at high ISO levels, and, although there is a slight loss of detail at such high levels, the colour range more than makes up for it.
+There is large radius sharpening, even at high ISO levels, and, although there is a slight loss of detail at such high levels, the color range more than makes up for it.
 Default JPEG settings in low light with Active D-Lighting enabled is very close to raw format.
 The noise reduction will also leave images a little soft.
 Maybe too soft for a huge building-sized print, but totally acceptable for everything else.